 International travel for Metro State employees requires additional steps beyond regular domestic travel, described in the University Travel Knowledge Base article.
 These steps help ensure traveler safety, compliance with state policy, and proper financial approval.
 This guide walks you through everything you must do before, during, and after your international trip.
+It is crucial to consult with your Office Manager or department support staff prior to starting to ensure you are following department travel procedures.

-1. Obtain Presidential Approval
+2. Obtain Presidential Approval

 All international travel by employees must be approved by the university president.
+The Special Expense form is the process used to obtain this approval.
+Your department support staff may assist with this process as well.

 - System Office documents that can also be found here.
 Do not email to President for signatures.
 See below for process.

-2. Submit a Spend Authorization in Workday.
+3. Submit a Spend Authorization in Workday.

 This form is a request to spend university dollars for travel purposes.
 Review travel plans and research anticipated expenses, taking into account the fluctuation in exchange rate and approximate 3% international fees on the purchasing card.
 The Workday business function will automatically route to your supervisor to approve the travel according to work schedule, cost center manager for funding approval, and to Finance for final review and issuance of purchasing card.